 Get your phone checked out for hardware problems

-Sometimes a disappearing or inconsistent LTE connection is the fault of hardware.
-If you’ve recently dropped your device that could have resulted in damage to internal components.
+Sometimes, LTE not working is the fault of hardware.
+If you’ve recently dropped your device, that could have damaged internal components.
 Take it to an authorized repair shop to get it checked out.
 If your device is brand new, on the other hand, but still experiencing consistent connection issues, you might have a faulty unit.

 Contact the smartphone manufacturer or carrier you bought it from immediately.
-In most cases you will have to send in your device to get it checked out.
+You will have to send in your device to get it checked out in most cases.
 Make sure you back it up before handing it in.
-If faulty, in most cases you should get a replacement unit in a reasonable amount of time.
+If faulty, you should get a replacement unit in a reasonable amount of time in most cases.

 These are our tips and tricks on fixing your LTE connection.
 Did we manage to help you solve your issue?
 Let us know in the comments below.